dadi/docs/docs/api.md

 An index block such as `{ "keys": { "fieldName": 1 }` will create an index for the field `fieldName` using an ascending order.
 The order will be reversed if the `1` is replaced with `-1`.
 Specifying multiple fields will create a compound index.

-The index will be created in the background to avoid blocking other database operations.

 ```json
 "settings": {
   "cache": true,